Gary Burbank: Early life and radio career

 Burbank regularly satirized former Cincinnati mayor Jerry Springer, along with other local politicians, newscasters, and celebrities, such as former Cincinnati Reds owner "Saint CEO" Marge Schott.
 Satirical radio serials were also used to lampoon the (often struggling) Reds baseball team ("The Reds and the Restless", "The Hunt for Reds October") and the Cincinnati Bengals ("All My Bengals").
 Burbank also hit the Top 100 in 1980 with the song "Who Shot J. R.?", a novelty record about the cliffhanger on that year's season finale of Dallas.

 Another feature of his show was the sports trivia quiz show Sports or Consequences which ran during the 4:00 hour during his afternoon show on 700 WLW.
 The show was unusual in that the callers asked the hosts (Burbank and his supporting cast, plus a number of other WLW on air personalities) sports trivia questions, instead of the hosts asking the callers questions.
 If questions were not asked in proper form, the caller could expect the call to end with a loud boom (and a sound clip: "sounded like a big supplosion").
 Proper form included not asking if the panel would, or could, answer with the correct name or fact..."Can we?
 YES!"
 Upon expressing satisfaction that they had answered correctly, the panel broke out in chant; "Heyyy!
 We don't...we don't...we don't mess around...HEY!"

 Burbank often did his show from a home in north central Florida, while the rest of his show's cast and crew was in the WLW studios in Cincinnati.

 Burbank's show in the late 1990s was syndicated out of WLW to other regional stations (including WTVN in Columbus, WAKR in Akron and WERE in Cleveland).
 By 1999, the show would revert to being only on WLW, although a weekly "best-of" show dubbed the Weekly Rear-View – which featured mostly character bits and little-to-no Cincinnati-centric material – would run until his retirement.
 The network (and eventually, the program itself) was called "The BBC: The Broad-bank Burb-casting Corporation," a send-up of Gary Owens' classic line.

 Today, Earl Pitts' daily "commentaries" are still syndicated throughout the country on about 200 stations.
 Burbank's show was also eventually heard, along with the rest of WLW's programming, on XM Satellite Radio Channel 173.

-Burbank has won several major awards, including back-to-back Marconi Awards as Large Market Personality of the Year in 1990 and 1991.
+Burbank won several major awards, including back-to-back Marconi Awards as Large Market Personality of the Year in 1990 and 1991.

 In November 2012, Burbank was inducted into the National Radio Hall of Fame.